aslamhus/WordpressDeploy/README.md

 test.txt
 ```

 You might expect `/*.tar.gz` to only target files with extension .tar.gz in the root directory, but it will still target all files with that extension.
 Wildcards can't be anchored to the root directory.
 This is a quirk of both `gnutar` and `bsdtar`, which are used to archive your site before deploying.
-In this case, it's recommended to use explicit paths instead of wildcards.
+In this case, it's recommended to use explicit paths instead of wildcards or to use `rsync` as your `upload_type`.

 ## Choosing between rsync and archive for deployment

 You can choose between rsyncing each file in public to your remote site, or archiving the public directory, pushing it to remote and then unzipping it on the server.
 The latter method is good for large scale changes, like uploading a new site for the first time.
 The former is more efficient when you only want to upload a few file changes and not the entire site.

-Both methods will ignore files you set in your `.deployginore` (see above).
+Both methods will ignore files you set in your `.deployignore` (see above).

 To change between `rsync` / `archive`, update your `upload_type` property in your `.yaswpd.json` file.